A Happy Crowd

 “We hold programs and we open the door for people, but there’s a deeper level where we can actually show someone attention, kindness, compassion,” says Sesia, who has worked at the centre since the beginning.
-“If we do our job well, it's a place where everyone can feel special.”
+"I always tell new staff, ‘If we do our job well, we can turn an ordinary night into something wonderful.’
+It’s a place where everyone can feel special.”

 Sesia was fascinated as Nobel Peace Prize-winner Muhammad Yunus described his groundbreaking system of microfinance that would help loosen the grip of third-world poverty; she was moved to tears when Buddhists led a candlelit prayer; and she was captivated by sounds from big bands to Beethoven’s Ninth.